Kotlin/kotlinx.serialization/docs/custom_serializers.md

     }
 }
 ```

+*Note:* this approach is not working yet for generic classes.

 ## External serializers for library classes

 Approach above will not work, if you can't modify source code of the class - e.g. it is a Kotlin/Java library class.